Lobana-sky/TrendAuthApp/current_news_API_and_system_documentation.md

 # How many times to fetch
-Our system will fetch data from Curent News API twice a day - every 12 hours - at 04:00 am and 04:00 pm used *periodic tasks with sidekiq cron*
+Our system will fetch data from Curent News API once a day - every day - at 04:00 am used *periodic tasks with sidekiq cron*
 reference:
 * https://www.driftingruby.com/episodes/periodic-tasks-with-sidekiq-cron